 - 4 Signs That Your Company Needs to Implement a Learning Record Store (LRS)

 With the massive amounts of information at students’ disposal these days, it has become far less important for them to memorize things and far more important for them to TAKE ACTION, and know HOW and WHEN to use the information once they have it.
 Your eLearning courses should be designed to encourage asking questions, drawing conclusions, and developing critical thinking.

 Sharing content in multiple formats like text, audio, or video is still important, but any piece of content must be followed by prompts that request your employees to retrieve or recall the information previously shared.

 Other ideas: You can encourage learners to reflect and discuss.
 For instance, have a forum to reflect, debate, connect ideas, etc.

 Read more: Start Thinking Micro Learning Moments Now

 5) Collaborative Knowledge and Skill Development

-The workforce is more diverse than ever with a much greater range of ages represented in a workspace.
+The workforce is more diverse than ever with a much greater range of ages represented.
 Encouraging sharing of knowledge is what will set the modern workplace apart from that of the past.
-Learning materials that encourage information gathering from peers and mentors will leverage the learning that most of your students are already doing.
+Learning programs that encourage information sharing from peers and mentors will leverage the learning experience that most of your students are already doing.

-Tools like forum discussions, podcasts, collaborative resources like wikis and other interactive means are what will set you courses apart from older, stagnant lessons.
-If you’re still not convinced, consider that people will still share, learn and complain to each other whether your course has an outlet or not.
-Giving your learners a constructive way to interact will benefit you and them.
+Tools like forum discussions, podcasts, collaborative resources like wikis and other interactive means are what will set you courses apart from old, one-way lessons.
+If you’re still not convinced, consider that people will still share, learn and comment whether your course has an outlet or not.
+Giving your learners a simple way to interact will benefit you and them.